Is it Possible to Have Pregnancy Symptoms But Negative Tests?

 Image: Shutterstock

 • Molar pregnancy: According to the American Pregnancy Association, molar pregnancies are prevalent among one in 1000 pregnancies.
 It is a rare condition where abnormal fertilization causes an abnormal fetus to form.
 The placental tissue grows as a cellular mass inside the uterus.
 These benign tumor cells may release high amounts of hCG, producing a hook effect or degradation products of hCG not detectable by test kits.
-In both the cases, a negative test result is obtained (10).
+In both cases, a negative test result is obtained (10).
 A molar pregnancy may initially produce regular signs of pregnancy, such as morning sickness and sore breasts, but the pregnancy ends in a miscarriage (11)

 Factors That May Make You Feel Pregnant When You Are Not